 Scarlett Alice Johnson,

 First, there was Kidulthood, then Adulthood, and now comes Noel Clarke's lastest instalment: Brotherhood.
 Sam is facing up to the new world.
 He realises it also comes with new problems; new...
 See full summary »

 Viewers can immerse themselves in the lives of a group of mature Muslim women in this thought provoking drama.
 Dressed in their hijabs, they leave the familiarity of their Bangladeshi community and set out on a voyage of discovery.

 A young Pakistani man is chasing corporate success on Wall Street.
 He finds himself embroiled in a conflict between his American Dream, a hostage crisis, and the enduring call of his family's homeland.

 Shifty, a young crack cocaine dealer in London, sees his life quickly spiral out of control when his best friend returns home.
-Stalked by a customer desperate to score at all costs, and with his family about to turn their back on him for good, Shifty must out-run and out-smart a rival drug dealer, intent on setting him up for a big fall.
-As his long time friend Chris, confronts the dark past he left behind him, Shifty is forced to face up to the violent future he's hurtling towards.
+Stalked by a customer desperate to score at all costs, and with his family about to turn their back on him for good, Shifty must out-run and out-smart a rival drug dealer intent on setting him up for a big fall.
+As his long time friend Chris confronts the dark past he left behind him, Shifty is forced to face up to the violent future he's hurtling towards.

 Was this review helpful to you?